-You’ll never get out of debt if you keep believing you need to borrow money to live your life.
+You’ll never get out of debt if you keep believing the myth that you need to borrow money to live your life.

 Paying off debt takes time.
 Depending on how much debt you have, it may take anywhere from a few months to a few years to completely pay it off.

-That means you have to be patient and understand that it just doesn’t happen overnight (unless your rich aunt leaves you an inheritance!).
+That means you have to be patient and understand that becoming debt free doesn’t happen overnight (unless your rich aunt leaves you an inheritance!).